-The Lawn Tennis Association's (LTA) mission is to get more people playing tennis more often, and part of its role is to govern tennis in Great Britain, Channel Islands and the Isle of Man by acting as guardians to promote and safeguard the integrity of the sport.
+The Lawn Tennis Association's (LTA) mission is to get more people playing tennis more often, and part of its role is to govern tennis in Great Britain, the Channel Islands and the Isle of Man by acting as guardians to promote and safeguard the integrity of the sport.

 "To be the driving force behind increased and sustained tennis participation in the UK through best practise tennis management and tennis innovation."

 We are one of the LTA’S key partners.
-Using LTA initiatives, expertise, facility and funding support combined with our resources and knowledge we can drive shared common objectives to help more people get into tennis more often.
+Using LTA initiatives, expertise, facility and funding support, combined with our resources and knowledge, we can drive shared common objectives to help more people get into tennis more often.
 The LTA have helped us recruit experts, improve our facilities and expand our reach in tennis across the UK.

 Our partnership grows from strength to strength each year as our tennis network rapidly grows.